slvhuang/Budget-Management-System/README.md

 - You can generate the second required event by:
--- click the newly add expense row in the scroll pane in main window -- a detailed information about your selection expense would appear
+-- click the newly add expense row in the scroll pane in main window -- a detailed information about your selected expense would appear

 - You can locate my visual component by:
 -- click the button labelled "Load Record"
 -- select a file to load(all files are in ./data/... directory in the project folder)